Yagogc/plp/NOTES.md

 - ESlint & Prettier to deal with lint and formatting
   - I use `Alloy` as the main ESLint config: [eslint-config-alloy](https://github.com/AlloyTeam/eslint-config-alloy)
 - Husky and lint-staged to automate the previous point and some safe checks
-- NVM for align all enviroments node versions
+- NVM to align node version

 ## Other